UniqueNetwork/unique_docs/docs/sdk-docs/methods.md

 #### Arguments

-`address` - The address of collection owner
+`address` - The address of the collection owner

 `name` - Collection name (text, up to 64 characters)